01 of 12

 Saving the Seeds

 Don't waste all these gourd seeds.
-They are ready to be planted to grow even more birdhouse gourds.
+They are ready to be planted.
 There's plenty to share with friends.Continue to 7 of 12 below.

 07 of 12

-Although not absolutely necessary, I like to add a small perch at the front door, for the birds to stand on and look out.
-To do this, cut a 1/4" dowel to a length of about 2 - 2 1/2".
+Although it's not necessary, you may want to add a small perch at the front door for the birds to stand on.
+To do this, cut your dowel to a length of about 2 to 2 1/2".

 08 of 12